 Rio de Janeiro, Brazil (1989)

 I have only but flashes of my childhood.
-I grew up in a new neighborhood, and there were only a few people living nearby.
+In our new neighborhood, there were only a few people living nearby.
 There were no other kids around, and being the chubby kid in school didn't exactly make me the most popular student.

 I always felt different, and I could tell since the age of 5 that I had a "thing" for boys.